 Over the past twelve months, the Company took significant steps to advance its business.
-These steps included the completion of two brokered financings for gross proceeds of \$1,835,499.
+These steps included the completion of two brokered financings for gross proceeds of \$1,835,499, plus an additional \$673,375 through the exercise of warrants and options.
 The Company continued to focus on advancing its major exploration project, the Goliath Gold Project, and completed some work on its Lara Polymetallic Project, as described in more detail below.

-Throughout most of 2008, and continuing in 2009, the global financial and commodity markets were characterized by extreme volatility and falling prices as market participants reacted and responded to growing uncertainty and pessimism over the depressed North American and international economies.
-These circumstances have had a significant impact on the Company's operations and in particular, on the economics of its existing exploration and development projects, its strategy to evaluate and, if attractive, complete potential acquisitions and otherwise its ability to pursue growth opportunities.
-The Company expects to continue exploration on its Goliath Gold Project and Lara Polymetallic Project.
+Throughout most of 2008 and 2009, the global financial and commodity markets were characterized by extreme volatility and falling prices as market participants reacted and responded to growing uncertainty and pessimism over the depressed North American and international economies.
+These circumstances had a significant impact on the Company's operations and in particular, on the economics of its existing exploration and development projects, its strategy to evaluate and, if attractive, complete potential acquisitions and otherwise its ability to pursue growth opportunities.
+With continued improvement to the global financial and commodity markets during Q1 2010, the Company anticipates continued exploration and development on its Goliath Gold Project and Lara Polymetallic Project.

-In addition, the Company continues to evaluate potential transactions with companies with advanced gold projects in the Americas that, if completed, would increase the Company's value.
-As part of this strategy, in

-January 2009, the Company submitted a non-binding proposal to Sierra with a view to potentially acquiring Sierra.
-Sierra Minerals announced an Initial 43-101 Mineral Resource Estimate of 170,144 Ounces of Gold in Measured & Indicated (9.7 Million tonnes at 0.55 g/t Au) 74,177 Ounces of Gold in Inferred (5.6 Million tonnes at 0.41 g/t Au).
-Treasury Metals owns 6.5 million shares of Sierra Minerals which is approximately 6.5% of Sierra and holds a 2.5% NSR on the production from Cerro Colorado gold mine.
+In addition, the Company continues to evaluate potential transactions with companies with advanced gold projects in the Americas.
+Treasury Metals owns 2.28 million shares of Goldgroup Mining Inc. (previously 6.5 million shares of Sierra Minerals, before a 2.85 for one rollback and name change) and holds a 2.5% NSR on the production from Cerro Colorado gold mine.
 The mine is currently cash flow positive.
-Sierra has set a goal for 2010 to increase production levels from an annualized rate of 21,000 ounces to 30,000 ounces of gold.
+Goldgroup has set a goal for 2010 to increase production levels from an annualized rate of 21,000 ounces to 30,000 ounces of gold.